 Financial liabilities are designated as either: (i) FVTPL; or (ii) amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Trade and other payables, property payment obligation, shareholder loans, and the convertible loan are classified as other financial liabilities and carried on the statement of financial position at amortized cost.
+Trade and other payables, property payment obligation, and shareholder loans are classified as other financial liabilities and carried on the statement of financial position at amortized cost.